rovati/exp-app/README.md

 ## License

-The app is realease under the [GNU General Public License v3.0](LICENSE).
+The app is released under the [GNU General Public License v3.0](LICENSE).

 ## Contributions